pzaino/thecrowler/doc/email-crawling-design.md

 parser, normalizer, listener, reconciler, state store, and integration with the crawler scheduler and indexing pipeline.

+This document primarily describes the target architecture.
+Parts of the MVP now exist in `pkg/mail`; sections labeled as an implemented contract describe current behavior, while the remaining sections may still describe planned integration.
-This is an architectural target, not a statement that these components already exist.
-The MVP should support incremental, read-only mailbox ingestion without allocating a browser or VDI session.
+The MVP supports incremental, read-only mailbox ingestion without allocating a browser or VDI session when its connector and pipeline are invoked by a caller.

 ## Design principles